dfgHiatus/NeosWCFaceTrack/README.md

 # Overview

 NeosWCFaceTrack is a Fork of OpenSeeFace designed to give Screen-Mode users in NeosVR control of their avatar's expressions.

+If you'd like to suggest an improvement or report a bug feel free to do so in the Issues tab.

 # Installation